pelithne/k8s/workshop.md

 To make a build we need to follow the same steps you have done manually:

 1. Go to your new Pipeline
+2. Edit the pipeline, and put the cursor at the end of the file
-2. Now edit the pipeline and type "docker" in the search bar.
-Fill in the details and press ok.
+3. type "docker" in the search bar to the right.
+Fill in the details like below, and press ok.

 <p align="left">
   <img width="90%" height="90%" hspace="0" src="./media/docker_pipeline.JPG">